t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 * CoAP security: {{Section 11 of RFC7252}}
 * URI security: {{Section 7 of RFC3986}}

-IoT-specific security is active area of standardization at the time of writing.
+IoT-specific security is an active area of standardization at the time of writing.
 First finalized specifications include:

 * (D)TLS Profiles for the Internet of Things: {{RFC7925}}